DEATH WISH 7 BILLION

 in the Streets: A History of Collective Joy (2007), Barbara

-Ehrenreich reports that in medieval France, one in four days were
+Ehrenreich reports that in medieval France one in four days was

 were in fact excuses to glut out on food, alcohol and dance in